TheHive-Project/TheHiveDocs/TheHive4/Administration/Migration.md

 Once TheHive4 configuration file (`/etc/thehive/application.conf`) is correctly filled you can run migration tool.

-The programs comes with a large set of options:
+The program comes with a large set of options:

 ```
 $ /opt/thehive/bin/migrate --help